aldente0630/stock-price-prediction/README.md

-# stock_price_prediction
-A data science challenge of stock price prediction with deep learning algorithms

 # Summary
 You are given a stock data set measured over a period of time.
 Train set and test set are given.